What is needed

 Thomas’ project includes aspects of how to develop user interfaces in augmented reality that people living with dementia can understand and use.
 This will include identifying what actions need to be represented (like ‘pick up’ the cup) and how these will be represented in AR.

-A project steering group: INTERPRET (INfluence TEchnology Research for PRompting Everyday Tasks) will be launched in due course.
+A project steering group: INTERPRET (INfluence TEchnology Research for PRompting Everyday Tasks) has now been launched.

 As part of his research, Thomas will be facilitating a project steering group that can be joined by people with dementia and their carers.
 This is so they can give their input and guide the direction of the project.